 Using the UWSA Practice Tests After New NBME Releases

-Should I still use the UWSA or NMBE practice tests to measure the predicted test score?
+Should I still use the UWSA or NMBE as a Step 1 Predictor?

 You are probably asking yourself, which practice exam should I use to predict my USMLE Step 1 score?